 Watch my video of how I make this super creamy carrot hummus dip in my fabulous KitchenAid Stand Mixer Mini!

-Oh hey, here’s another way to serve it: spread it on some fresh Moroccan flatbreads and top with canned sardines and a bunch of fresh mint and cilantro…
+Oh hey, here is another way to serve it: spread it on some fresh Moroccan flatbreads and top with canned sardines and a bunch of fresh mint and cilantro…